 If you aren’t receiving regular calls and emails from the recruiting community, there can only be two reasons why: (1) they aren’t aware of you, which signals a basic failure in your professional networking, reputation building and strategic participation in social networking, or (2) they don’t see you as someone they can place with their client companies.

 In either case, hiring a professional career management team, like those available at The Barrett Group, is your best bet to correcting the problem and advancing your career.

-So how many résumés have I read?
-I’ve been President of the company since 2005, but I’ve been working with all the clients since 1993, so it’s been quite a few.
+So how many resumes have I read?
+I’ve been working with all the clients since 1993, so it’s been quite a few.
 How long does it take me to reach a decision about who and how best to deal with a particular job seeker?
 Rarely longer than a minute.